Ames Hydroelectric Generating Plant: History

 The power system became operational on 19 June 1891 and was run continuously for the first 30 days.
 The entire plant required 15 to 20 attendants for its operation.
 The instruments and controls were rudimentary, solenoid type gravity balance Voltmeters and ammeters mounted on lacquered wooden boards.
 Workers had to take special care because of the high voltages used.
-Power was connected by closing simple knife switches and the system was shut down (the electrical circuit "opened") by a worker grabbing a connecting line at the power pole and pulling it out of the arc-light style plug mounted on the pole (a sometime dangerous maneuver that produced 6 to 8 foot (1.83-m to 2.44-m) long high voltage arcs).
+Power was connected by closing simple knife switches and the system was shut down (the electrical circuit "opened") by a worker grabbing a connecting line at the power pole and pulling it out of the arc-light style plug mounted on the pole (a sometimes dangerous maneuver that produced 6 to 8-foot (1.83-m to 2.44-m) long high voltage arcs).
 One continual problem was repairing damage from lightning strikes, a common occurrence at the mountainous location.
-The alternators were set on paraffin-soaked oak platforms to add insulation and Westinghouse engineers tried various types of lightning arrestors.
+The alternators were set on paraffin-soaked oak platforms to add insulation and Westinghouse engineers tried various types of lightning arresters.
 The alternators were designed with removable parts making the task of repairing them a little easier.

 With the success of the plant the Nunns started installing similar systems at their other mining operations.
 In 1896 the Ames plant was rebuilt with a new two-phase system with new generators and induction motors along with step-up transformers to boost the power to 10,000 volts for longer distance transmission.
 The water supply was also expanded.

-The Ames plant became part of the Nunn’s Telluride Power Company which would later become part of Western Colorado Power Company, formed as a wholly owned subsidiary of Utah Power and Light.
+The Ames plant became part of the Nunn's Telluride Power Company which would later become part of Western Colorado Power Company, formed as a wholly owned subsidiary of Utah Power and Light.

 Public Service Company acquired the plant with other Colorado Ute properties in 1992.